 Schedule A Vaccination Appointment If You’re Eligible

-For those who are currently eligible to get a vaccine, scheduling an appointment can be an exercise in patience and persistence.
+- For those who are currently eligible to get a vaccine, scheduling an appointment can be an exercise in patience and persistence.
 Start with these link where they are proactively reaching out to schedule appointment for those currently eligible.
 And several sites are specializing in vaccines for older adults and adults with disabilities, as noted below .

 - https://sf.gov/getvaccinated.
 Within San Francisco, you can also check this centralized site.←WHATEVER ELSE YOU DO, SIGN UP HERE!